spacetelescope/jwst/docs/jwst/linearity/description.rst

    applied to that group.
 Any groups for that pixel that are not flagged as saturated will be corrected.

-The ERR array of the input science exposure is not modified.

 The flags from the linearity reference file DQ array are propagated into the PIXELDQ array of the science exposure using a bitwise OR operation.